-6.2.3.5 FIA_X509_EXT.1 X.509 Certificate Validation
+6.2.4.6 FIA_X509_EXT.1/Rev X.509 Certificate Validation

-FIA_X509_EXT.1.1 The TSF shall validate certificates in accordance with the following rules:
+FIA_X509_EXT.1.1/Rev The TSF shall validate certificates in accordance with the following rules:

-- RFC 5280 certificate validation and certificate path validation. - The certificate path must terminate with a trusted CA certificate.
+• RFC 5280 certificate validation and certificate path validation supporting a minimum path length of three certificates.

+• The certificate path must terminate with a trusted CA certificate.

-• The TSF shall validate a certificate path by ensuring the presence of the basicConstraints extension and that the CA flag is set to TRUE for all CA certificates.
+• The TSF shall validate a certificate path by ensuring that all CA certificates in the certification path contain the basicConstraints extension with the CA flag is set to TRUE.

-• The TSF shall validate the revocation status of the certificate using [a Certificate Revocation list (CRL) as specified in RFC 5759 Section 5].
+• The TSF shall validate the revocation status of the certificate using [Certificate Revocation list (CRL) as specified in RFC 5759 Section 5].